 Venice's only disco; only worth visiting during the Biennale when the art world brings of glamour to its otherwise staid atmosphere.

 After the Accademia leaves you delirious with visual overload, come to your senses with fried calamari, polenta, sarde in saor and a...

 Campo della Carità 1050 · interesting places nearby

 Gallerie dell'Accademia information

-Venice's historic gallery traces the development of Venetian art from the 14th to 18th centuries with works by Bellini, Titian, Tintoretto, Veronese and Canaletto among others.
-Housing it, the former Santa Maria della Carità convent complex maintained its serene composure for centuries until Napoleon installed his haul of Venetian art trophies here in 1807, since when there’s been non-stop visual drama inside its walls.
+Venice's historic gallery traces the development of Venetian art from the 14th to 18th centuries, with works by Bellini, Titian, Tintoretto, Veronese and Canaletto among others.
+The former Santa Maria della Carità convent complex housing the collection maintained its serene composure for centuries until Napoleon installed his haul of Venetian art trophies here in 1807.
+Since then there’s been non-stop visual drama inside its walls.

 Titian closes the Accademia with his touching 1534–39 Presentation of the Virgin .
 Here, a young, tiny Madonna trudges up an intimidating staircase while a distinctly Venetian crowd of onlookers point to her example – yet few of the velvet- and pearl-clad merchants offer alms to the destitute mother, or even feed the begging dog.